 If you're familiar with QR codes

-You will need a data connection while orienteering.
-At the start location there will be QR codes labeled Registration, Start, and Finish.
-(Note that Finish may be at a remote location.)
+Your phone will need an internet connection while orienteering.
+Go to the Start location with your course map and phone.
+There you will find QR codes labeled Registration, Start, and Finish.
+(Note that Finish may be at a remote location, shown on your map.)

 - Scan the Registration code.
 A page will load in your browser where you can enter your name and choose your course, then click the "Submit" button.